This site uses a cookie to store your language preference

 has allowed the bidirectional exchange of survey data between Auriga and the Compass, VisualTopo and GH Topo/Toporobot cave survey PC software.

-Since 2012, Auriga directly imports/exports data in various formats through the PDA's memory card.
+Since 2012, Auriga directly imports/exports its data in various formats through the PDA's memory card.

 Auriga is extremely customizable (sessions, instruments sets, measurement units, calibrations, input